VMI-ETH/newsletter/contents/Oct-2023/body.md

 **October 14, ~10:00**

-Make the most of the last few weeks of sun with a hike, jointly organized by our friends from D-MATH.
-The hike is a great opportunity to enjoy the outdoors.
+Join us for an easy hike on Saturday, October 14, jointly organised by D-MATH and D-INFK!
+The hike is a great opportunity to mingle and enjoy the outdoors while the weather still permits.
+The location will be near Zürich and we will visit a restaurant or café.

-We expect the hike itself to take no more than 4 hours, with an elevation of less than 800m.
+The hike itself should take no more than 4 hours, with an elevation of less than 800m.
 More details will be released soon.

 +1s are welcome!